CarolineDLX/The-Shape-of-Data----Persistent-Homology/README.md

 - `time`

 ## Project Structure
-- `code`: Contains the Python code we wrote to find the landmarks using Sequential MaxMin and draw the genus 5 surface.
+- `code`: Contains the Python code we wrote to find the landmarks using Sequential MaxMin and draw a genus 5 surface by Lazy Witness Complex.
 - `plot`: Stores the html page for the interactive plot and the landmarks graph.
 - `README.md`: You are here.
 - `index.html`: Detailed information on analyzing the 'shape' of genus 5 surface equation using Lazy Witness Complex.